-Magic Johnson takes over the Lakers, ousts Mitch Kupchak and Jim Buss in stunning front-office shakeup
+Magic Johnson takes over as Lakers president of basketball operations in stunning front-office shakeup

 “It’s all about winning, Jim,” Johnson said.

+Johnson, Kupchak and Jim Buss were scheduled to have a meeting Monday to “review their job performance,” according to Bleacher Report’s Kevin Ding.
+That never happened — “a scheduling issue,” according to Shelburne — but the performance review came Tuesday, in the dropping of the hammer and the elevation of Johnson to the head of the basketball operations department.

+Ultimately, after years of failed attempts to land franchise-shifting free agents, Jim Buss (and Kupchak) ran out of time to turn the Lakers around … and here’s where we remind you that Jim Buss set the timetable himself.

-And here’s where we remind you that Jim Buss said in April of 2014 that if, “in three or four years,” the Lakers weren’t “back on the top — and the definition of top means contending for the Western Conference, contending for a championship — then I will step down because that means I have failed.”
-And that Jeanie Buss has said — in no uncertain terms, on multiple occasions — that she intends to hold her brother to that standard.
+He said in April of 2014 that if “in three or four years” the Lakers weren’t “back on the top — and the definition of top means contending for the Western Conference, contending for a championship — then I will step down because that means I have failed.”
+Jeanie Buss later said — in no uncertain terms, on multiple occasions — that she intended to hold her brother to that standard.

 “My brother assured me that by the summer of 2017 that we would be back in contention,” she said during a December 2015 interview on the Sports Business Radio podcast (as transcribed by Harrison Faigen of Silver Screen and Roll). “‘If I can’t do that then I’m not the right person for the job.’
 So he even acknowledged that a change would need to be made.”